JakeThompson12/ADF_Export_Pipeline/README.md

-# ADF_Data_Pipeline

-This product was developed to allow extraction of key data from .out /.logfiles from ADF calculations.
+Open source module developed to allow rapid extraction of key data from .out /.logfiles from ADF calculations.